GKcodebase/GKcodebase/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- 🔭 I’m working as a Software Engineer worked on desktop/web and embedded application.
+- 🔭 I’m working as a Software Engineer; worked on desktop,web and embedded application.
 - 🌱 Exploring whats new.

 ---